Reading time: 10 minutes

 - Manipulation: Statements like “Let’s just forget about it and move on” or “I said I’m sorry, what more do you want?” are to placate or silence the other person, without any true intent to resolve the issue or change behavior.

-How Relationships Are Affected by A Narcissist’s Apologies
+How A Narcissist’s Apologies Affect Relationships

-- The underlying issues remain unresolved.
+- Keeps the original issues unresolved.

 Empathy is the ability to understand another person’s thoughts, feelings, or emotional state.
 A key trait of narcissism is an empathy deficit (a lack of empathy).

 This empathy deficit unquestionably affects their apologies in several ways:

 - Superficial Understanding of Harm: Since they cannot truly understand others’ feelings, they cannot grasp the severity of the hurt their actions caused.
 So their apologies are emotionally shallow, which doesn’t move the other person.